Our amazing ROC kids!

 Girl in Grade 6 – Animals

 I have the privilege of working with a girl in Grade 6.
-She is smart, social, responsible and an introvert.
+She is smart, social, responsible and a bit introverted.
 The family lives in a small town where transportation to recreation activities is a major barrier.
 She tried a ten week session of one recreation activity, which was weather dependent and required a volunteer driver.
 She enjoyed some aspects of it but did not wish to continue.
 One area of interest she identified through our Recreation Assessment, was working with animals.
 This can be a real challenge in small, rural Manitoba as we don’t have many shelters, veterinary clinics or other groups willing or able to support a child’s interest.
 In this situation, there happened to be a small dog grooming business close to the family’s home.
 I chatted with the owner, who chatted with her business partner, and they agreed that they would be very interested in giving back to the community by having this girl volunteer with them.
 In addition to dog grooming and training, this business has horses, goats and other farm animals around the property.
 The family is thrilled with this opportunity and the proximity of the business to their home.

 “My perspective of the community has changed big time.
 The community is a lot more supportive than I thought it was.
 [Before I thought] that we were beneath help, that we were not worthy enough to participate in the wonderful events that are available.
 That you have to be a certain class to be involved and that was really degrading, but now I’ve seen a new perspective and I love it.”